AntonCodesCom/simple-todo-remix/README.md

 Running Playwright end-to-end tests:

-- launch the API backend in non-production mode on localhost:3000
+- launch the API backend in non-production mode on `localhost:3000`;
-- launch this app in development mode
+- launch this app in development mode;
 - run the e2e tests:

         npm run test:e2e:dev